 So, someone with severe ergophobia may experience excruciating anxiety which may require them to be hospitalized insofar as they were to endure an intense enough panic attack, while another person suffering from the same anxiety disorder may endure much less anxiety (e.g. slightly increased heart rate, sweating, shakiness, etc.).

 As you can imagine, someone suffering with ergophobia may not only endure the day to day stresses of having to work, but they may also deal with the stresses of poverty insofar as they refuse to hold a regular job due to their intense fear of work.
 This opens the door to various other stresses that may only worsen their condition in the long run.
+Seeking help from a physician or specialized career writing service might significantly aid individuals battling ergophobia.
+For the best support in overcoming career-related anxiety, connecting with the services of the best medical resume writer could offer invaluable assistance.

 Symptoms of Ergophobia